opencollab/arpack-ng/README.md

 * Example driver routines that may be used as templates to implement numerous Shift-Invert strategies for all problem types, data types and precision.

-This project is a joint project between Debian, Octave and Scilab in order to provide a common and maintained version of arpack.
+This project started as a joint project between Debian, Octave and Scilab in order to provide a common and maintained version of arpack.
+This is now a community project maintained by a few volunteers.

-Indeed, no single release has been published by Rice university for the last few years and since many software (Octave, Scilab, R, Matlab...) forked it and implemented their own modifications, arpack-ng aims to tackle this by providing a common repository and maintained versions.
+Indeed, no single release has been published by Rice university for the last few years and since many software (Octave, Scilab, R, Matlab...) forked it and implemented their own modifications, arpack-ng aims to tackle this by providing a common repository, maintained versions with a testsuite.

 arpack-ng is replacing arpack almost everywhere.

 1. You have successfully unbundled ARPACK-NG and are now in the ARPACK-NG directory that was created for you.

-2.
-   The directory SRC contains the top level routines including the highest level reverse communication interface routines
+2. The directory SRC contains the top level routines including the highest level reverse communication interface routines

 * ssaupd, dsaupd - symmetric single and double precision